seijimaekawa/GenCAT/GenCAT_Workbench/README.md

   + H2GCN-master (https://github.com/GemsLab/H2GCN)

 ### Acknowledgements
-We would like to thank the community for releasing their code!
-This repository contains code from GCN, GAT, and H2GCN repositories.
+We would like to thank the community for releasing their codes!
+This repository contains the codes from GCN, GAT, and H2GCN repositories.
 We made small changes in their codes to output results.